 towards women empowerment in the development process.
 He stressed on selection of

-good educators and list out all non-
+good educators and list out all non-performers to bring about changes and keep up

-Retired Principal, Kirnya Bagra stressed on proper training to all coordinators at all levels to make the mission successful.
+all levels to make the mission successful.
 West Siang DDSE Nyage Potom called for

 The DAEO cum member secretary of the mission Moli Tato elaborated on monitoring and